A Food-Lover’s Tour of the Pike Place Market

 Just past the Market’s north border across Virginia Street, you’ll find Etta’s Seafood, which serves one of my favorite renditions of salmon in town: Cold-Smoked Salmon with Cornbread Pudding and Shiitake Relish.
-Along Western Avenue, The Spanish Table specializes in the foods, wines, and cookware of Spain, Portugal, and other Latin countries, and its small deli makes a quiet hideaway for light meals or take-out.
+Along Western Avenue, The Paris-Madrid Grocery specializes in foods, wines, and supplies from both sides of the Pyrenees.
+Don’t miss the cheeses, jamón Ibérico, and everything you’ll need to prepare paella.
 World Spice Merchants sells the freshest gourmet spices selected from around the world, inventive spice blends, and premium loose-leaf tea.

 After dinner, kick up your heels (or watch the beautiful dancers do it!) at Can Can, enjoy a drink at the Alibi Room, or take part in some improvisational comedy at TheatreSports.
 Or maybe a soft, inviting bed sounds better, where visions of my neighborhood will undoubtedly tiptoe through your dreams.

 The Perennial Tearoom, along Post Alley, for a wide selection of bulk teas, whimsical teapots, and daily-changing tea samples

 The Tasting Room: Wines of Washington, along Post Alley, for samples from Washington State’s best boutique wineries